The Federal Government will Become America's Model Employer for the 21st Century.

 The Local Federal Coordinating Committee (LFCC) is comprised of Federal employees and, whenever possible, members of local Federal inter-agency organizations, such as Federal Executive Boards, Federal Executive Associations, Federal Business Associations or, in the absence of such organizations, self-organized associations of local Federal officials.
 These groups will include local Federal agency heads or their representatives.
 It may also include representatives of employee unions and other employee groups.
 Rotation of the LFCC Chair position among the LFCC members is encouraged.
 For continuity, each LFCC should appoint a Vice Chair who would be expected to serve at the conclusion of the Chair’s term.

-The following items can be used by the LFCC and PCFO to plan a campaign and report the results.
+The following items can be used by the LFCC and OC to plan and execute a campaign.

 Each Combined Federal Campaign (CFC) region is governed by a Local Federal Coordinating Committee (LFCC).
 An LFCC is comprised of Federal employees and, whenever possible, members of local Federal inter-agency organizations, such as Federal Executive Boards, Federal Executive Associations or, in the absence of such organizations, self-organized associations of local Federal officials.
 These groups also include representatives of employee unions and other employee groups.